ut-issl/s2e-documents/Specifications/Component/AOCS/Spec_STT.md

 1. functions

-   - A class which simulates a star tracker sensor
+   - A class that simulates a star tracker sensor
-   - The class calcurates and returns the observed quaternions and its error flags.
+   - The class calculates and returns the observed quaternions and its error flags.

 2. files